acse-ota19/acse-9-independent-research-project-LCS18/README.md

 people-vs-time_plot.ipynb: From predictions, plots the number of people detected vs time (i.e. at which time they were detected).

 ### Report
-blabla.pdf: This report gives a detailed description of the steps taken and the analysis done.
+final-report_Laura-Su.pdf: This report gives a detailed description of the steps taken and the analysis done.

 ## Requirements
 ### System